pierresendorek/pierresendorek.github.io/README.md

 ## My personal projects

+See my [github repositories](https://github.com/pierresendorek?tab=repositories) to have an overview of all my projects.

+---
 ### Voice converter

 This algorithm enables to convert one's voice to someone elses voice.
 Developped as a side project, my former company, Xebia, gave me the opportunity to present it at our yearly conference.